miestas-art/Electric-Fence-Monitor/README.md

 # Electric-Fence-Monitor
-An open-source electric fence monitoring system.
-Built with an ESP32, this device measures fence voltage, temperature, rainfall, and UV light, then sends the data wirelessly (WiFi) to Home Assistant.
+An open-source electric fence monitoring system for ~50eur.

-This project intends to provide a complete solution for monitoring an electric fence of up to 10J, 15kV.
+Built with an ESP32, this device measures fence voltage (10J, 15kV), temperature, rainfall, and UV light, then sends the data wirelessly (WiFi) to Home Assistant.

 ## Key Features:
 * Real-time Monitoring: Safely measures and tracks fence voltage, allows identification alerting of fence failures.